March 26, 2018

 3. Make the most of your doctor visits.
 Write down a list of your concerns before your appointment, then ask your most important questions first.

 4. Follow your doctor’s instructions.
-For example, your doctor may recommend that you quit smoking, lower your blood pressure and cholesterol, control diabetes, eat a low-fat diet or exercise regularly.
+For example, your doctor may recommend that you quit smoking, lower your blood pressure and cholesterol, control diabetes, eat a heart-healthy diet or exercise regularly.
 Making these lifestyle changes may reverse the progression of heart disease and reduce your chances of a heart attack or stroke.

-5. Have an emergency plan.
+6. Have an emergency plan.
 Ask your doctor which symptoms you should watch for and what you should do if they appear.
 Call 911 or your local emergency-response number if you believe you’re having a heart attack or stroke.

-6. Involve your family.
+7. Involve your family.
 Heart disease affects your family, too, and having their support can help you make necessary lifestyle changes more easily.
 Ask family members to learn about your condition.
 Take them to one of your doctor appointments and let them ask questions about your treatment.
 You and your family can take a CPR class to prepare in case you or someone in your community has a heart emergency.

-7. Join a support group.
+8. Join a support group.
 Ask your doctor, hospital community service liaison or your local affiliate of the American Heart Association to recommend a heart-patient group in your area.
 These groups vary in character and objectives so plan on visiting a few of them before deciding which one is right for you.

 The Vanderbilt Heart team treats patients with all kinds of cardiovascular disease, including very complex cases, offering a wide range of services in many locations.
 Learn more here.